Skip to main navigation Skip to main content

 Lodging and Meals

-Lodging will be in shared rooms, with bunk beds in all workshops except Workshop 3, which will have twin beds.
-Meals will also be provided on-site, mostly prepared in on-site kitchens, with dietary restrictions taken into account.
-Costs of lodging and meals are included in the workshop registration fee (a change from previous years).
+Lodging is typically in shared rooms, with bunk beds.
+Meals will be provided on-site, mostly prepared in on-site kitchens, with dietary restrictions taken into account.
+Costs of lodging and meals are included in the workshop registration fee.

 Participants are welcome to make their own arrangements, such as staying in a hotel nearby and bringing their own food, but they will be responsible for the additional cost.